 We may receive compensation when you click on links to products from our partners.

 As a kid, you watched David Hasselhoff save the day and rescue numerous swimmers from the distress of the waters.
-Or, you might have become an avid swimmer and want to use your skills for employment.
+Or, you might have become an avid swimmer and want to use your

 It may take some time for people to finally realize what career they are going to pursue in life.
 Some would opt to be a doctor, a veterinarian, a writer, or a musician.
 But as for you, you concluded that you always wanted to be a lifeguard.Tweet This